WRFan/jailbreak10.3.3/README.md

 	plutil -key kBadgedForSoftwareUpdateJumpOnceKey -false /private/var/mobile/Library/Preferences/com.apple.Preferences.plist

-How do I swipe away an app from the task bar?
+How do I swipe away an app from the task bar programmatically?
 First, task bar is called "multitasking" on iOS.
 Second, nobody knows how to do that.
 But I suggest taking a look at:

 	/private/var/mobile/Library/Preferences/com.apple.springboard.plist